TeoNikolov/wasp-ss-gesgen/README.md

 - A *web app* module provides access to the two systems above via a web page you can access in your browser.

 *TODO: A low-level description of the various modules such as libraries or variables is currently missing.
 This information will not be prioritized DURING the summer school; you can check if the repo is updated sometime in September.
 However, you can still see various commands actively used by the system in the [gesture generation tutorial](https://github.com/TeoNikolov/wasp-ss2023-gesgen/blob/main/tutorial.md).*

+***Warning**: The server has not been tested on ARM-based CPU architectures (e.g. Mac with M1 chip).
+It may not run on those systems.*

+***Warning**: The server has only been tested in Windows and Linux (Ubuntu).
+The system may not function correctnyl on other OSes like macOS.*

+***Warning**: The web page has been tested only on Chrome and Firefox.
+It may not look properly / function correctly on other browsers like Opera or Safari.*

 # Local setup
 Below are instructions on how to set up the gesture generation system locally on your machine.